solidpayorg/gitmark/USE_CASES.md

-Here's a more visually appealing and structured version of your markdown:

----

 # **Gitmark Use Cases**

 Gitmark harnesses git and blockchain technologies to provide innovative solutions across various fields.
 Below is a detailed breakdown of its diverse applications: